 Run-time procedure descriptors provide information about a procedure needed for exception handling and other tools.
 Table 3-1 lists this information.
 There are two forms: long and short.
 Both forms encode the same information.
 The short form is used to save space for the most commonly occurring cases.
+Inserted code must use the long form of the RPD.
 Figure 8-2 shows the long form; Figure 8-3 shows the short form.

 Each figure shows two alternative representations for the first longword.
 The first representation applies to stack frame procedures and is shown in the main part of the figure.
 The second representation applies to register frame procedures and is shown as a separate longword at the end of the figure.
-The PDSC_FLAGS_REGISTER_FRAME flag, which is one of the flags common to both forms, determines which representation applies.
+The PDSC FLAGS REGISTER FRAME flag, which is one of the flags common to both forms, determines which representation applies.

 Descriptions of the physical fields follow the figures.
 These descriptions include the calculations used to obtain the logical field from the physical field.
 Most fields are common to both procedure descriptor forms.
-The long form has three additional fields shown in Figure 8-2.
+The long form has three additional fields and two additional flags as shown in Figure 8-2.
+The additional fields are entry ra, return address, and a field reserved for future use.
+The additional flags are PSDC FLAGS ARITHMETIC SPECULATION and PDSC FLAGS EXTENDER.